 Soak about 6-8 bean seeds in water overnight.
 Gather 2 small pots or cups and fill each with moistened soil.
 Put about 3-4 seeds in each cup just below the surface.
-Place cups in the window and check them everyday.
+Place cups in the window and check them every day.
 Make sure they do not dry out.
-Once the plants have grown about 12-18 centimeters in height, turn one of the pots carefully on its side.
+Once the plants have grown about 5-6 inches in height, turn one of the pots carefully on its side.
 What do you think will happen to the plants now?
 Watch what happens over the next week.
 After about 10 days take the plants out of each pot and wash off the soil.
 What has happened to each of the plants?
-Place these on paper and draw and colour each plant on the next page.
+Place these on paper and draw and color each plant on the next page.
 What do you think caused the change in the growth of the plants?
 Try this experiment again, placing one of the cups in the dark and one in the light.
-What do you think will happen to the plants growing in the dark out after about 10 days.
+What do you think will happen to the plants growing in the dark?
+Take the plants growing in the dark out after about 10 days.
 What was different about the plants growing in the dark?

-Teachers, Parents and Guardians:

-This colouring/activity book

-was created with support from

-the American Society of Plant Biologists

-to include even the youngest learners

-in the Society's vision to help all people

-see the importance, relevance, and beauty

-of plants in our daily lives.

-This book sevens the 12 Principles

-This book covers the 12 Principles of Plant Biology developed by the ASPB Education Foundation (see back cover)

-in a way that pre- and early readers can understand and appreciate.
+Teachers, Parents, and Docents: This coloring/activity book was created with support from the American Society of Plant Biologists to include even the youngest learners in the Society's vision to help all people see the importance, relevance, and beauty of plants in our daily lives.
+This book covers the 12 Principles of Plant Biology developed by the ASPB Education Foundation (see back cover) in a way that pre- and early readers can understand and appreciate.
 It is meant to provide a fun way to learn about plant anatomy, physiology, ecology, and evolution.
-To request copies of this book or to ask about possibilities to connect with plant scientists in your area, please contact info@aspb.org or in Australia secretary@asps.org.au For more free educational resources, please visit www.aspb.org/education and www.asps.org.au/publications
+To request copies of this book or to ask about possibilities to connect with plant scientists in your area, please contact info@aspb.org.
+For more free K-12+ educational resources, please visit www.aspb.org/education.